 In 2019, a total of 29,968 music degrees had been awarded across the United States.
 Although the number of graduates has slightly declined from the previous year, the number of people in the workforce has increased by 2.6%, bringing the number up to 2.2 million individuals working in music and arts fields.
 Music majors can work as professional musicians whose median annual wage falls by nearly $45,133 (Salary.com, n.d.).
 Music majors who have a bachelor’s degree can also work as kindergarten and elementary school teachers and receive an average of $43,573 a year.

 Average G.P.A.: 3.30

 This major explores the theoretical, historical, and artistic aspects of written literature, such as poetry and prose.
-Students pursuing this major are taught not only to develop their writing techniques but also to gain a deeper understanding of the sociopolitical and cultural significance of various literary genres.
+Students pursuing a creative writing degree are taught not only to develop their writing techniques but also to gain a deeper understanding of the sociopolitical and cultural significance of various literary genres.
 The coursework of this major typically includes the study of classical and contemporary literature, English language, creative writing across genres, and the form and theory of prose and poetry.
 Depending on the institution, creative writing majors can spend an average of 45 hours of online or classroom studies to complete the program.

 Average G.P.A.: 3.25

 Business administration is a catch-all business major that delves into the fundamentals of business mechanics.
 Instead of focusing on one specialization, such as accounting and finance, a business administration major offers a broader knowledge of the different aspects of business operation and management.
 Although this major involves courses that involve crunching numbers, such as math, accounting, and economics, it is not as intense compared to the majors that focus on these subjects.
 On average, bachelor of business administration majors spend 42 hours studying for both the core courses and electives.